mauroservienti/milestone.github.io/_posts/2021-01-21-ooops-can-I-try-again-please.md

 Systems usually offload these situations to human beings.

 Polly comes to the rescue once again.
 We can use all the retry policies provided by Polly to increase the chances the payment processing succeeds.
 Using such an approach, we can also significantly reduce the number of times the system resorts to human intervention to handle a failure.
-With the aforementioned NServiceBus extension, we can plugin the same Polly policies in the NServiceBus outgoing messages processing pipeline.
+With the aforementioned NServiceBus extension, we can plug the same Polly policies into the NServiceBus outgoing messages processing pipeline.
 And thus handle dispatch failures even in the case of handling an incoming message.

 ## Conclusion